PhilipNaudus/simple_site-gh-pages/pages/overview/questions-about-mulans-legend-and-history.md

 <h2>Who was Mulan’s sidekick?</h2>

 In *[Romance of Sui and Tang](/pages/qing/romance-of-sui-and-tang)*, Mulan assists a princess.
-In *[Biography of Extraordinary Mulan](/pages/qing/biography-of-extraordinary-mulan)*, Mulan is aided by a camel that is indwelt with the spirit of a snake.
+In *[The Complete Account of Extraordinary Mulan](/pages/qing/complete-account-of-extraordinary-mulan)*, Mulan is aided by a camel that is indwelt with the spirit of a snake.
 Additionally, in *[Fierce and Filial](/pages/qing/fierce-and-filial)* Mulan has two helpers (both men from her hometown).

 In the 1903 play *[Mulan Joins the Army](/pages/qing/mulan-joins-the-army-1903)*, Mulan’s cousin Mushu dresses as a woman to avoid the draft.
 For most of the play, Mulan uses the name “Mushu” as her male pseudonym.